vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 The last bit to check on is to ensure that the app does link to the correct library; i.e., static app target should use the static library and the dynamically linked app target should use the shared library.
 This is not a _gn_ issue per se.
-It requires the developer to set things up correctly and document the build defines the library user has to set in order to link correctly.
+It requires the developer to set things up correctly and document the _-Ddefines_ the library user has to set in order to link correctly.
 Boring stuff, but for completeness sake here is how that looks:

 ```C++
 #if defined _WIN32 || defined __CYGWIN__